gregtatum/wrap-vector/README.md

 	position.y = 10;
 	position.z = 15;

 	console.log( position.value )
 	//[5,10,15]

 ### Caveats

 I haven't done any benchmarking for speeds yet.
 So far I haven't done anything with this other than make some tests pass.
 I'd also like to factor out any dependencies like lodash.
 There are a lot more useful methods to add to the wrapper.
 I'd also like to make it so that you can pass a wrapped value to any function and it'll sort itself out.
 Currently it has to be an unwrapped array.
+The tests passed in node, Chrome, Safari, and Firefox on my Mac.